Chase Sapphire Reserve card review

 As you can see, the Sapphire Reserve card’s higher point value gives it a head start over many competing travel cards, but its low base rewards rate can hold back its earning potential if you spend heavily outside its bonus categories.
 Plus, a $550 annual fee is inherently risky, no matter how much value you can earn from the card.

 If you’re not big on luxury perks, even the lower-tier Chase Sapphire Preferred® Card can offer a lucrative value for just a $95 annual fee.
-For example, the value of its current sign-up bonus — Get up to $1,050 in Chase Travel℠ value.
-Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+For example, you can earn 60,000 bonus points after spending $4,000 in purchases in your first 3 months from account opening.
 That’s worth $750 when redeemed through Chase Travel.
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.

 Not the strongest luxury card lounge offering